Program FAQs: M.A. in Engaged Humanities and the Creative Life with Emphasis in Depth Psychology

 Faculty are also asked to be available for students for phone conversations during the quarter.
 Faculty will list their phone numbers on the syllabus, but it is preferable that students should send a request for a phone conversation to the faculty via email, indicating the content of the conversation, and suggesting a few good times they can be reached.
-Our faculty are also attempting to maintain balance in their lives, and it is not expected that they are online or available every day of the week; the expectation is the same as it is for students, that both will log in several times a week.
+Our faculty are also attempting to maintain balance in their lives, and it is not expected that they are on D2L or available every day of the week; the expectation is the same as it is for students, that both will log in several times a week.

 Part of the reason I'm drawn to Pacifica is for the opportunity to study with people of like minds.
 How does a hybrid program lend itself to a sense of community?

-Remember, too, that you'll spend a little more than half of each course meeting face-to-face with your classmates, and over those four days per quarter on campus, you'll continue online discussions over shared meals together, you'll watch films and have social time together, you'll attend classes and guest lectures and work together in pairs and groups.
+Remember, too, that you'll spend a little more than half of each course meeting face-to-face with your classmates, and over those four days per quarter on campus, you'll continue discussions in D2L over shared meals together, you'll watch films and have social time together, you'll attend classes and guest lectures and work together in pairs and groups.